 London EC1V 0HB

-Prior to joining City University Charitini has held teaching and research positions at the University of Surrey and Imperial College Business School.
+Charitini joined City, University of London in September 2014, having previously held teaching and research positions at the University of Surrey and Imperial College Business School.
 She has an MSc in Operational Research from the University of Edinburgh and a PhD in Health Policy from the London School of Economics.

 - PhD in Health Policy, London School of Economics, United Kingdom, 2008

 - MSc in Operational Research, University of Edinburgh, United Kingdom, 2003

 - BSc in Business Administration and Economics, Athens University of Economics and Business, Greece, 2002

 - Reader, City, University of London, Aug 2020 – present